lethabomaepa11/envyper/apps/server/README.md

 ### POST `/auth/user/token/`

-> This is a reimplementation of the Refresh endpoint that is build in [Django REST Framework SimpleJWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html)
+> This is a reimplementation of the Refresh endpoint that is built into [Django REST Framework SimpleJWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html)

 Authenticate an existing user.

 ### POST `/auth/user/token/refresh/`

-> This is a reimplementation of the Refresh endpoint that is build in [Django REST Framework SimpleJWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html)
+> This is a reimplementation of the Refresh endpoint that is built into [Django REST Framework SimpleJWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/getting_started.html)

 Refresh the currnetly logged in user’s access token